Saturday, March 28, 2020

 I also love it when he uses his Amban sniper rifle like binoculars to scan the terrain far away.
 I love it when people with scopes on their rifles do that.
 It's a thing.

-Mando doesn't do too well against one blurg, much less too, but happily, someone shoots those blurgs with tranquilizers.
+Mando doesn't do too well against one blurrg, much less too, but happily, someone shoots those blurrgs with tranquilizers.
 I love these shots of Mando, all his body acting to show he's scared and really struggling with these beasts.